-$\ensuremath{\mathsf{1.Send}}$ INJURED / MISSING STATUS REPORT FORMS from teachers, that indicate there are injured or missing.

-students to the ICC immediately.

-2. Send all remaining INJURED / MISSING STATUS REPORT FORMS to ICC Attendance Accounting Team.

-3. Report injuries and missing person to Incident Commander.

-- 4. Communicate with Incident Command Center Attendance Accounting Team. - 5.
+- 1.Send INJURED / MISSING STATUS REPORT FORMS from teachers, that indicate there are injured or missing. - scholars to the ICC immediately. - 2.
+Send all remaining INJURED / MISSING STATUS REPORT FORMS to ICC Attendance Accounting Team. - 3.
+Report injuries and missing person to Incident Commander. - 4.
+Communicate with Incident Command Center Attendance Accounting Team. - 5.
 Keeps all doorways, hallways, and stairwells safe and clear. - 6.
-Implement "buddy" system with neighboring teachers/staff.

-7. Help runners locate students being picked up and direct them to the "Reunion

-Gate".
-8. Keep copy of Permit for Release of Child brought by runner.
+Implement "buddy" system with neighboring teachers/staff. - 7.
+Help runners locate scholars being picked up and direct them to the "Reunion Gate". - 8.
+Keep copy of Permit for Release of Child brought by runner.